top of page

 Take Care of Your Girls!

-• Breast Cancer is the most common cancer in women in the United States and makes up about 30% of all new female cancers each year.
+• Breast cancer stands as the most prevalent cancer among women in the United States, constituting approximately 30% of all new female cancer cases annually.

-• Black women have the highest death rate from breast cancer and have a higher chance of developing breast cancer before the age of 40 versus white women.
+• Alarmingly, Black women experience the highest mortality rates from breast cancer and face a heightened risk of developing the disease before the age of 40 compared to their white counterparts.

 bottom of page